aniou/of816/platforms/C256/README.md

   To addres possible increased memory requirements mem for of816 was increased to 1MB

+    * line-ending sequences: LF, CR/LF and CR are treated in the same way, as single CR
     * .DIR ( -- ) - prints directory (SD card only)
     * file-load ( c-addr u -- c-addr u ior ) - takes string and returns
       memory address and data length followed by I/O status (0 means 'ok')